 Maryland Democratic Rep. Elijah Cummings Dies At 68

-Rep. Elijah Cummings, a Baltimore attorney who served in Maryland's legislature before representing the state in the U.S. House, where he took on a lead role in investigating of President Trump, has died.
+Rep. Elijah E. Cummings, a Baltimore attorney and civil rights advocate who served in Maryland's legislature before representing the state in the U.S. House, where he took on a lead role in investigating President Trump, has died.
 He was 68.

-Cummings, the head of the House Oversight and Reform Committee, failed to return from an unspecified medical procedure and missed two legislative roll call votes on Wednesday, the first day after a two-week recess, according to The Baltimore Sun.
+Cummings, the head of the powerful House Oversight and Reform Committee, died early Thursday at Johns Hopkins Hospital due to complications from longstanding health challenges, according to The Associated Press.

+The 12-term congressman had failed to return from an unspecified medical procedure and missed two legislative roll call votes on Tuesday, the first day after a two-week recess, according to The Baltimore Sun.

 In a statement on Sept.
 30, Cummings said his doctors expected him to be able to return to Washington "when the House comes back into session in two weeks."
 It said he'd be in "constant communication" with his staff and congressional colleagues while he was away.